 Diversity Leadership Program - Rebounding from 'reverse discrimination'

-At this Diversity Leadership Program event you can join us to look at what 'reverse discrimination' is why it comes up, and how to work constructively with this concept.
+At this Diversity Leadership Program event we looked at what 'reverse discrimination' is why it comes up, and how to work constructively with this concept.

 Have you ever heard the comment or even thought to yourself, ‘Affirmative action is just reverse discrimination’, ‘Why don't we celebrate International Men’s Day?’, or ‘Gay pride excludes straight people’?